inevolin/DiscordEarsBot/README.md

 You can follow the steps below to get this bot up and running.

+## Docker (optional)
+If you prefer using Docker instead of manually installing it:
+1. Save the `Dockerfile`
+2. Create a file `settings.json` and configure it (see Settings part)
+3. run `docker build -t discordearsbot .`  this may take a minute or two.
+4. run `docker run -it discordearsbot`
+5. skip to Usage part.

 ## Installation
 You need nodeJS version 12+ with npm on your machine.
 ```